niloc132/webbit-gwt/README.md

 connecting.
 The server in turn must implement this, and may call back to the client using any of the methods defined in the first interface.

+Both interfaces get a `@Endpoint` annotation, indicating that the annotation processor should look at them and construct an actual implementation to communicate over the wire.

 ### Client Wiring
-The client first builds an implementation of the client interface - this will be its way of recieving all 'callbacks' from the server.
-Then, we declare an interface to connect to the server:
+In client code, first build an implementation of the client interface - this will be its way of receiving all 'callbacks' from the server.
+To connect to the server, we create a `ServerBuilder` which we'll configure with the url to connect to the server, and details about creating the generated server endpoint:

-    interface ChatServerBuilder extends ServerBuilder<ChatServer> {}

-This interface can then be implemented with `GWT.create`, given a url and client instance, and the connection established:
+    ServerBuilder<ChatServer> builder = ServerBuilder.of(ChatServer_Impl::new);

+Now we can set the remote URL, create the connection, and attach the local "client" implementation.

     		// Create an instance of the build final ChatServerBuilder builder = GWT.create(ChatServerBuilder.class);